Frequently asked questions about People's Park Housing.

 Will rent for the student housing be below-market for Berkeley?

-All campus housing is offered at rates lower than market in the City of Berkeley, and this project is no exception
+All of UC Berkeley's student housing is offered at rates lower than market in the City of Berkeley, and this project is no exception

 Our goal is to provide safe, secure, high-quality residential communities for all campus student housing.
 This includes offering functional, convenient and comfortable housing at a rate similar to that of other campus housing.